theRTB/ForzaShiftTone/README.md

 ### Browser/Windows warnings

 The current release is a Pyinstaller package that is not signed.
 This means various browsers and Smartscreen inside Windows are going to complain the file is unsafe or an uncommon download.
-Future releases will remain unsigned as it is not worthwhile.
+Future releases will remain unsigned as the yearly cost of a signing certificate is considerable.
 Windows Defender Firewall may also pop up.
 The program has no ability to send packets, unsure why the firewall still asks for permission.
 Untested whether blocking still allows ForzaShiftTone to function.

 ## Implementation